 Installing the VanTrue N5 on the 5th Generation Honda Odyssey (2018-2025)

-On my 2019 Honda Odyssey, the best place in my opinion is in the middle of the windshield right behind the rear view mirror.
-This gives you a direct view out the front, but allows for the wiring to go up the side of the trim as shown below.
-The wires (one going to power, and the other going to the rear camera) will then be pushed behind the headliner so that it hides the wires.
+On my Odyssey, the best place in my opinion is in the middle of the windshield right behind the rear view mirror.
+This gives you a direct view out the front of the vehicle, but allows for the wiring to go up the side of the trim as shown below, hiding it in plain sight.
+The wires (one going to power, and the other going to the rear camera) will then be pushed behind the headliner so that the wiring is hidden.

-There will be one part of the wires that runs up the glass by the trim piece and may be seen.
-Because of the black shade of the glass, if you tape up the wiring with dry wire tape, it hides pretty nicely and keeps the wires together.
+The two wires that runs up the glass by the trim piece may be in sight, but it looks hidden because of the black shade of the glass.
+If you tape up the wiring with dry wire tape, it keeps the two wires together and hides pretty nicely.
 Then, when you push the two separate wires up behind the headliner, the whole thing stays in place.

-So we’ll start working with the one wire that goes to the power source, which is the wire that has the auxiliary connector (cigarette lighter) plug.
-Using a trim tool, carefully pry the headliner on the driver’s side just enough so that you can push the wire behind the headliner.
-As you push the wire behind the headliner, move on down toward’s the driver’s side door, and continue prying the headliner, and pushing more of the wire in.
+Starting with the wire going towards the power source, use a trim tool and carefully pry the headliner on the driver’s side just enough so that you can push the wire behind the headliner.
+As you push the wire behind the headliner, work your way toward’s the driver’s side door, and continue prying the headliner, and pushing more of the wire in.
 Working your way across to the driver’s side door, the headliner naturally hides and holds the wire behind it so you don’t see the wire at all.

 Be careful working with the headliner.
-It has some give, which allows you to pull it away partially–just enough to sneak that wire in.
+It does has some give, which allows you to pull it away slightly–just enough to sneak that wire in behind it.
 Don’t pull it too much as pulling it too far will permanently damage the headliner.

-As you move on towards the A-pillar, use your trim tool to pry the A-pillar hard plastic trim and get the wire through.
+As you move on towards the A-pillar on the driver’s side, use your trim tool to pry the A-pillar hard plastic trim in order to get the wire behind it.
 The power wire should be able to be hidden completely behind the headliner and the trim.
 The wire will then continue on along the edge of the door opening behind the rubber molding.

-Running the wire behind the molding is quite easy.
-Simply pull the molding off and run the wire behind the space behind.
+Running the wire behind the molding is easier to do.
+Simply pull the rubber molding off and run the wire in the space behind it.
 You’ll be running this wire down to the driver’s side footwell.
-Simply run the wire down, then replace the molding by pressing it back into the A-pillar frame.
+Simply run the wire down in this channel, then replace the rubber molding by pressing it back into the A-pillar frame.
+Voila!
+You now have a hidden power cable running from the front camera through the headliner and A-pillar.

 You will have to get down lower to the floor to run the rest of the wiring in the driver’s side footwell.
-The wire will then need to run along the footwell as shown.
-If you sneak it behind the two trim pieces as shown, the wire will be safely out of the way.
+The wire will need to run along the footwell as shown below.
+If you sneak it behind the two trim pieces (the black and brown trim) as shown, the wire will be safely out of the way.
 Then the wire can continue running towards the center console, where you should be able to once again get the wire behind the trim.

 You may end up with extra wire at the auxiliary plug, so plug in your auxiliary plug, and take any extra wiring, roll it up, and zip-tie it together.
-Then, securely push it out of the way behind the footwell area so that it won’t fall down while you’re driving.
+Then, push it out of the way behind the footwell area and secure it so that it won’t fall down while you’re driving.

 This is how the power wire looks when it is fully installed.
-The auxiliary plug is plugged into sideways so that the wire directly goes into the seam between these two trim pieces.
+The auxiliary plug is plugged in sideways so that the wire directly goes into the seam between these two trim pieces.

-Once again, use your trim tools and route the wire across the A-pillar by hiding it behind the A-pillar trim.
+Once again, use your trim tools and route the wire across the driver side A-pillar by hiding it behind the A-pillar trim.
 Then, once you’ve cross over the A-pillar, pull the rubber door molding.
 This time, instead of going down the A-pillar, you are routing the wire towards the back of the car.
-So pull the molding moving towards the back of the door, push the wire in behind, and push the molding back.
+So pull the rubber molding towards the back of the door, push the wire in the space behind it, and push the rubber molding back in place.

 Now, we cross over the B-pillar (between the passenger side front door and sliding door).
 Use your trim tools to pry up on the B-pillar trim and get the wire behind it.
 Then pull the passenger side sliding door rubber molding, and run the wire behind it.

-Now we are at the rear of the sliding door.
-I would like to pause right now because this is where I started encountering some epoxy gunk behind the rubber door molding.
+Now we are at the rear of the passenger sliding door.
+I would like to pause right now because this is where I started encountering some epoxy gunk behind the rubber door molding, which can get a bit messy.

-Either wear some disposable gloves or have something to clean your hands on-hand.
-I had baby wipes in the car already which worked just find for cleaning off my hands.
+Either wear some disposable gloves or have something to clean your hands with.
+I had baby wipes in the car already which worked just fine for cleaning off my hands.
 This stuff is pretty sticky and difficult to clean off, so just get through this area quickly and move on.

-Now, time to route the wire across the C-pillar.
+Now, time to route the wire across the C-pillar (between the 2nd and 3rd row).
 The C-pillar doesn’t pry off the same way as the A-pillar and B-pillar.
 The C-pillar needs to be pulled directly off from the car to access the space behind for you to push the wire behind.

-Last trim piece to remove is this part that covers the arm of the tailgate.
-This is removed by pulling it off; just note how it clips in so you are careful during the removal process so as not to break any plastic bits.
+The last trim piece to remove is this part that covers the arm of the tailgate.
+This is removed by just pulling it off; note how it clips in so you are careful during the removal process so as not to break any plastic bits.

-Now back to the very rear of the car where we last left off with the wire, we need some space to get the wire behind the last trim piece before going to the tailgate.
+Now back to the passenger side rear of the car where we last left off with the wire.
+We need some space to get the wire behind the last trim piece before going to the tailgate.
 Use a trim tool to remove the airbag cap, and use a 10mm socket to remove the bolt.
-This gives some space behind the trim to get the wire through and to prepare you for fishing it through to the tailgate.
+This gives some space behind the trim to get the wire through to prepare fishing it through to the tailgate.

 You’ll only be able to push the wire tail so far through the trim towards that little opening.
-When you go from the other side at the tailgate, you will use this tool to reach in there, grab the tail end, and pull it through.
+When you look from the other side at the tailgate, you will use the grabber tool to reach in there, grab the tail end, and pull it through.

-As you can see below, you’ll pull it through where the arm of the tailgate is.
+As you can see below, you’ll pull the wire through where the arm of the tailgate is.
 As you pull the wire all the way through, make sure that the wire where you pulled from is pulled all the way through and will be hidden behind the trim.
-When it is fully pulled through, you can tighten up the 10mm bolt behind the airbag cap and close the cap.
-Now, the rest of the work will be done at the rear tailgate.
+When it is fully pulled through, you can tighten up the 10mm bolt behind the airbag cap and close the cap so that all of the trim is secured back in its original place.
+The rest of the work will now be done at the rear tailgate.

 The wire for the rear camera will be routed through the tailgate supporting arm, and because it has this plastic cap around the arm, it will be fully encased.
 Zip tie the wire to the supporting arm.
-You don’t have to worry about it breaking during tailgate operation because the tailgate is already open; therefore, when it closes, it will only become looser.
-There is no chance of it pulling taut.
+Once secured, the wire shouldn’t pull loose or break during tailgate operation because we’re attaching it to the arm while the tailgate is open.
+When the tailgate closes, the wire will only create slack, therefore there should be no chance of it pulling taut.
 Replace the trim to the supporting arm.

 Now is a good time to route the wire through the oval openings as shown.
 This will keep the wire inside of the tailgate and not interfere with the trim when you reinstall it.
 You’ll fish it into the tailgate in the first oval opening, and then it will come out in the middle oval to the location of the rear camera.

-Just like with the power cord, you’ll want to install the rear camera to the center of the rear window and then wrap up and secure the loose wiring.
-Clean and then use the included adhesion promoter to wipe the area prior to installing.
-Then install the rear camera securely in the position that you want it in.
+Just like with the power cord at the front of the vehicle, you’ll want to install the rear camera at the center of the rear window and then wrap up and secure the loose wiring.
+Clean and use the included adhesion promoter to wipe the glass area prior to installing.
+Then install the rear camera securely to the center of the inside rear window.
 Finally, take the loose wiring, roll it up, and zip tie it together and push it into oval opening of the tailgate to get it out of the way.

 Now, reinstall all of the trim pieces again.
 A lot of these parts have push pins that require you simply push them back into the openings of the vehicle.

-And that sums of the full install of the VanTrue N5 360 Camera in the 5th Gen Honda Odyssey.
-You can now power on your vehicle and test out the cameras.
+And that sums up the full install of the VanTrue N5 360 Camera in the 5th generation Honda Odyssey.
+You can now power on your vehicle and test out the dash cams.
 If there are any remaining screen and lens protectors on your front and rear camera, take them all off now.
-Make sure that all of the views are how you want them to look.
+Make sure that all of the views look the way you would like them to look.

-And definitely check your rear camera view as it will likely need to be adjusted quite a bit to get the right view behind your vehicle.
-You will need to close the tailgate and go from the inside to twist the lens to the right position.
-Do this and check the view from the front camera to ensure that it is pointed back correctly.
+Specifically check your rear camera view as it will likely need to be adjusted to get the right view behind your vehicle.
+You will need to close the tailgate and go from the inside of the vehicle to twist the lens to the right position.
+Make this adjustment and check the view on the back of the front camera to ensure that it is pointed out the back correctly.

-I hope this post has also helped you with your install if you are planning to install one of these dash cams in your 5th Generation Odyssey.
-It’s nice that you can actually install front and rear dash cams on these cars and hide all of the wiring without having to remove a ton of interior trim.
-Most everything can be hidden by pushing/hiding the wires without removing anything.
-The exception is the few trim panels in the rear of the car and the tailgate that will need to be loosened or removed to route the wiring for the rear camera.
+I hope this post has helped you with the dash cam install on your 5th generation Honda Odyssey.
+It’s nice that you can install front and rear dash cams on these cars and be able to hide most of the wiring without having to remove a ton of interior trim.
+The exception is the few trim panels in the rear and at the tailgate, before you successfully complete the dash cam install on the vehicle.